stapelberg/hugo/content/posts/2020-09-28-nuki-scs-bticino-decoding.markdown

 that mean something is wrong with our intercom and it only works due to retransmissions?

+## SCS bus decoding with sigrok git: UART+SCS decoder

+As [Gerhard Sittig pointed
+out](https://sourceforge.net/p/sigrok/mailman/message/37118252/), in the git version of libsigrokdecode, one can use the existing UART decoder to decode SCS:

+1. Set `Baud rate` to `9600`
+1. Set `Sample point` to `20%`

+This seems a little more robust than my cobbled-together SCS decoder from above :)

+In addition to the UART decoder, we can still use a custom SCS decoder to label individual bytes within an SCS telegram according to their function, and do CRC checks.

 ## Captured SCS telegrams

 Find a capture of the door bell and door buzzer in <a